jevonlipsey/stardew-inventory-while-fishing/README.md

 ## Features

 * Open the **inventory, map, skills**, and other menus while fishing.
-Good for organizing, especially with [Chests Anywhere](https://www.nexusmods.com/stardewvalley/mods/518).
+Good for quick organization.
 * **Time continues** naturally instead of pausing.
 * **Menus close automatically** when a fish bites.
 Good for autofishing mods.
 * **Customizable** through **Generic Mod Config Menu**.
 Choose whether time always passes in menus or only while fishing.
 Also, choose if the menu automatically closes on a fish bite or not.